-The Ministry of Defense of the Russian Federation ordered a series of three Project 23120-class ice-capable logistics support vessels to support multiple mission needs of the Russian Navy.
+The Ministry of Defense of the Russian Federation ordered a series of three Project 23120 Elbrus class ice-capable logistics support vessels to support multiple mission needs of the Russian Navy.

-Keel for the lead vessel in the class, Elbrus, was laid in November 2012 and the ship was launched in June 2015.
-Factory sea trials of the ship commenced in September 2016 and were completed in June 2017, while sea-state trials are expected to be completed by July 2017.
+The keel for the lead vessel in the class, Elbrus, was laid in November 2012, and the ship was launched in June 2015.
+Factory sea trials of the ship commenced in September 2016 and were completed in June 2017, while sea-state trials were expected to be completed in the following month.

 Construction on the second vessel, Vsevolod Bobrov, began in 2013.
-Hull formation of the ship was completed in March 2016 and the launching ceremony took place in November 2016.
+The hull formation of the ship was completed in March 2016, and the launching ceremony took place in November 2016.

 Design and capabilities of Elbrus-class logistics support ships

-The Elbrus-class features bulbous bow and ice-strengthened hull, made of steel.
-Overall length and widths of the ship are 95m and 22m respectively, and the maximum draught is 9m.
+The Elbrus class features a bulbous bow and ice-strengthened hull made of steel.
+Overall length and widths of the ship are 95m and 22m, respectively, and the maximum draught is 9m.
 The vessel can accommodate a crew of 27 people and up to 43 rescuees.

 With a full displacement of approximately 10,000t, the vessel can load, store and transport payloads weighing 4.5t or up to 40 shipping containers.
 The 700m² cargo deck can hold approximately 2,000t of cargo.

-The ship is also installed with heating, ventilation and air-conditioning systems, and various mooring and cargo handling equipment.
+The ship is also installed with heating, ventilation and air-conditioning systems as well as various mooring and cargo handling equipment.

 Command and control of the logistic support vessel

 The ship is controlled from the navigation bridge situated on top of the deck towards the bow section.
-A range of navigation and communication systems are placed on top of the bridge section to ensure safe navigation of the ship in all weather conditions.
+A range of navigation and communication systems are placed on top of the bridge section to ensure safe navigation in all weather conditions.

-The systems include X and S-band marine radars for collision avoidance, a search radar, radar transceiver, global positioning system, and a global navigation satellite system (GLONASS).
+The systems include X and S-band marine radars for collision avoidance, search radar, radar transceiver, global positioning system and global navigation satellite system (GLONASS).
 Cryptography techniques are used to provide secure and reliable data communication.

 A dynamic positioning system is installed to maintain the vessel’s position using propellers and thrusters in all weather conditions.

-The ship can sail at a speed of 18kt in non-Arctic seas and has a cruising range of approximately 5,000nmi and autonomy of two months.
+The ship can sail at a speed of 18k in non-Arctic seas and has a cruising range of approximately 5,000nmi and autonomy of two months.

-It has the ability to navigate through 80cm-thick ice fields at a speed of 2kt in Arctic conditions.
+It has the ability to navigate through 80cm-thick ice fields at a speed of 2k in Arctic conditions.